-Troughs are not essential for successful management of sheep in droughtlots.
+Troughs are not essential for successful management of sheep in containment areas.
 Feeding directly onto the ground actually reduces the risk of deaths associated with smothering and poor doers in the mob (Graph 2).

 One of the main advantages provided by troughs is to minimise feed wastage in wet weather so if not using troughs ensure you have a strategy to manage wet conditions.
-The most obvious way is
+The most obvious way is to let sheep out into a paddock for several days and feed them there until the containment area dries out.